rezasalehidev/rezasalehidev/README.md

 - React Native · Flutter

 **Backend (also comfortable with)**
-- Node.js · NestJS · Python · Django
+- Node.js · NestJS · Python · Django · Flask

 ## About me